 Camille was Ruth Clark's first hurricane.
 The then-27-year-old native of Richton, Mississippi, 70 miles inland from the Gulf Coast, took shelter in her church's partial basement, huddled with her husband and neighbors as the storm tore straight through her hometown.
-Hours earlier, at the Trinity Episcopal Church in coastal Pass Christian, Miss., 15 people drowned in Camille's historic storm surge.
+Hours earlier, at the Trinity Episcopal Church in coastal Pass Christian, Mississippi, 15 people drowned in Camille's historic storm surge.

 "You really can't describe to anybody what it's like to sit through a hurricane," says Clark, who also rode out Hurricane Katrina, a Category 3 storm, in 2005.
 "It's almost like they describe the sound of a tornado, like listening to a train go by, except it doesn't pass on and it's over with.
 It just keeps going and going and going.
 You're hearing the popping and the crackling of the trees, and the fireworks from the power lines going down, popping and snapping.
 It's just a horrendous sound."

 During both storms, Clark wondered more than once if it was the end.
 The giant oak trees lining Richton's streets toppled in the brutal and relentless winds, which raged for hours.
 All it would take was for one of those trees to come crashing through the roof or for the walls to succumb to the terrible force.

 "The house is trembling like it's an earthquake.
-You just feel everything shaking and you don't know what's going to happen," says Clark, who now lives outside of Atlanta, Georgia.
+You just feel everything shaking and you don't know what's going to happen," says Clark, who now lives outside of Atlanta.
 "You do a lot of praying."

 "When daylight came and we opened the door to look outside, we realized that the rumblings were heard on the rooftops were probably very large tree limbs or porta-potties blown four to five blocks from construction sites," remembers Rohan.
 "There were faces of office buildings that were sheared off from the facade.
 That's what a Category 5 hurricane can do in a direct hit."